 This blog was written by Joe Williams

-In this series of blogs I’ll look at what this could mean for the Retail industry in 2023 and offer useful tips on where you should begin to look for cost savings within your organisation.
+In this series of blogs, we are looking at what rising costs could mean for the Retail industry in 2023 and share some useful tips on where you can begin to look for cost savings.

 Rising costs are affecting retail businesses throughout their supply chain and operations.
 Mapping out and visualising an operating model for your retail business is a great way to investigate areas under a business’s direct control.
 However, costs and time are also accrued on your behalf outside of your organisation, through third-party suppliers.
 Getting visibility of your supply chain and how it operates can also allow you to spot improvement opportunities in areas of stock management, sustainability and delivery time.

 By investigating your supply chain you may be able to leverage better deals with your supply partners and achieve joint efficiencies in your operations.
 It may also give you a compelling reason to investigate potential new suppliers.
 Tidying up your supply chain will often create further stability, whilst also saving you money on the procurement of stock and/or supplies.
 For example, sourcing from local suppliers may now be more attractive, compared with larger international partners, due to higher shipping costs and taxes.
 Sourcing locally could also be a key differentiator as more people look for more sustainable retail alternatives.

 The vast majority of retail businesses are now online and many have large shipping and packaging costs.
 Packaging is often an easier place to start.
 It is within your direct control and changes have a lesser effect on the main business operations.
 Materials and technology have moved on in recent years and there are now more sustainable and cheaper alternatives to plastic and bubble wrap.
 Don’t forget, however, to consider the type of packaging that your specific product(s) needs so they arrive safe and in perfect condition to the customer.
 Remember that first impressions and customer experience are vital to winning repeat business and customer loyalty in Retail.